tiyimo/SynPath/template/t2dm/README_t2dm.md

 ### Creating patients

 Dictionaries are used to input patients through patient_infos.json.
-Patient characteristics data were developed from (diabetes book/ fingertips data)
+Patient characteristics data were developed from PHE fingertips data (link)

-Future versions of the model could use existing data sets to create a more accurate representation of 10,000 patients?
+Future versions of the model could use existing data sets (e.g. CPRD) to create a more accurate representation of 10,000 patients.

 ### Creating environments